 Disclaimer: It is possible that your computer may meet the requirements below, but suffer from some other individual performance limitation related to its particular hardware.
 Please seek the advice of your computer support administrator.

 General

 Component Recommended Minimum Requirement

 Processor 1GHz or better

 Memory 512Mbyte of RAM

-Network Standard wired Ethernet network interface (100Mbps or Gigabit).
-Wireless LAN (Wi-Fi) Ethernet interfaces are not supported
+Network Standard wired Ethernet network interface (100Mbps or Gigabit) or wireless LAN (Wi-Fi) interface

 Windows